fifth-postulate/packing-puzzle/README.md

 We are going to solve it with the `pack` library.

-First announce the use of the external crate.
+First we announce the use of the external crate.

 ```rust
 extern crate pack;